BORAX experiments: Evolution of BORAX

 This series of tests began in 1952 with the construction of the BORAX-I nuclear reactor.
 (Note: BORAX was a contraction of the words “boiling water reactor experiment".)
-BORAX-I experiment proved that a reactor using direct boiling of water would be practical, rather than unstable, because of the bubble formation in the core.
+The BORAX-I experiment proved that a reactor using direct boiling of water in the core could be stable, because the bubble formation creates a negative void coefficient.
 Subsequently, the reactor was used for power excursion tests which showed that rapid conversion of water to steam would safely control the reaction.
 The final, deliberately destructive test in 1954 produced an unexpectedly large power excursion that "instead of the melting of a few fuel plates, the test melted a major fraction of the entire core."
 Data from this core meltdown and release of nuclear fuel and nuclear fission products helped improve mathematical models.
 The tests proved key safety principles of the design of modern nuclear power reactors.
 Design power of BORAX-I was 1.4 megawatts thermal.
 The BORAX-I design was a precursor to the SL-1 plant, which began operations nearby in 1958.
 The principles discovered in the BORAX-I experiments helped scientists understand the fatal meltdown at SL-1 in 1961.

 The BORAX-II reactor was built in 1954, with a design output of 6 MW(t).
 In March 1955, BORAX-II was intentionally destroyed by taking the reactor "prompt critical".

 BORAX-III added a turbine to the BORAX-II design, proving that turbine contamination would not be a problem.
 It was linked to the local power grid for about an hour on July 17, 1955.
 BORAX-III provided 2,000 kW to power nearby Arco, Idaho (500 kW), the BORAX test facility (500 kW), and partially powered the National Reactor Testing Station (after 2004, the Idaho National Laboratory) (1,000 kW).
 Thus, Arco became the first community solely powered by nuclear energy.
 The reactor continued to be used for tests until 1956.

 BORAX-IV, built in 1956, explored the thorium fuel cycle and uranium-233 fuel with a power of 20 MW thermal.
 This experiment used fuel plates that were purposely full of defects to explore long-term plant operation with damaged fuel plates.
 Radioactive gases were released into the atmosphere.

 BORAX-V continued the work on boiling water reactor designs, including the use of a superheater.
 It operated from 1962 to 1964.